agalitsyna/RedClib/README.md

 RedClib uses custom implementation of [Rabin-Karp algorithm](https://ieeexplore.ieee.org/document/5390135/) for DNA hashing and matching adapter, bridge and reverse complement sequences.
 The implementation is in C, thus first you need to compile the binaries with gcc.
+01_compile.sh will do that and install compiled binaries to ./data/bin/ folder.

 RedClib uses hisat2 for RNA and DNA parts mapping to hg19 reference genome.
-01_compile.sh will download the reference genome and run hisat2-build to build hisat2 index.
+01_compile.sh will download the reference genome and run hisat2-build to build hisat2 index (will be located in ./data/genome/hisat2 folder).

+Trimmomatic can be installed with conda, but we prefer to download the compiled source from the [Trimmomatic website](http://www.usadellab.org), it will be installed to .data/bin/ folder as well.

 ### 02_run_analysis.py